 - Obtain relevant documents required to make the application

-- Complete the Probate Application and relevant HMRC Forms
+- Complete the online Probate Application and relevant HMRC Forms

 - Make the application to the Probate Court on your behalf